google/applied-machine-learning-intensive/v2/03_regression/03_regression_quality/slides.md

 For instance, if you have a model that predicted housing prices and it had an RMSE of 10,000, would that model be good or bad?
 Since houses cost in the hundreds-of-thousands, if not milliions of dollars, and error of $10,000 doesn't seem too bad.

 What about a model that predicted average global temperatures in celsius that had an RMSE of 8.
-8 is much smaller than 10,000, but 8 degrees celsius is a big deal in terms of average temperatures.
-8 is probably not an acceptable RMSE for this model.
+Although 8 is much smaller than 10,000, an 8 degrees celsius change is a big deal in terms of average temperatures.
+THus, 8 is probably not an acceptable RMSE for this model.
 -->

 ---